btrem/create-mailto/README.md

 `<button class="email">username@example.com<button>` | `<button class="email">username@example.com<button>`

 ## choosing to exclude elements
-If you are using a create-mailto class for some other reason e.g., you use `<span class="email">username@example</span>` in your markup, but you don't want that instance turned into a link, you can exclude it by adding `exclude-create-mailto` as an addiontal class name.
+If you are using a create-mailto class for some other reason e.g., you use `<span class="email">username@example</span>` in your markup, but you don't want that instance turned into a link, you can exclude it by adding `exclude-create-mailto` as an additional class name.

 plain html           | html with create-mailto.js (no markup changes)
 -------------------- | -------------------